-Content marketing is a powerful tool for boosting your company’s digital footprint and attracting new prospects – if you know how to do it the right way.
+Avoid Content Marketing mistakes to boost your company’s digital footprint and attract new prospects — if you know how to do it the right way.
 Whether you’ve already been doing it for a while with little or no real results or you want to start off on the right foot, addressing the following issues will get you much closer to sweet content marketing success.

 Covering topics that are off your audience’s radar is one of the biggest mistakes in content marketing.
 If you don’t fully understand who your prospects are and how they behave, the chances are you’ll come up with irrelevant content.